Phenol Formaldehyde Glue

 Phenol formaldehyde resins (PF) are a class of synthetic polymers produced by the reaction of phenol (an alcohol derived from benzine) with formaldehyde (derived from methane.)

-Although the Phenol commonly used by manufacturers comes from petrochemical sources, it is possible to use Bio Oil from Pyrolysis sources to make the PF resin thus reducing dependence on fossil fuels.
-The link is to a research paper on the possibility of using bio oil.
+Although the Phenol commonly used by manufacturers comes from petrochemical sources, Research is ongoing to use Bio Oil from Pyrolysis sources to make the PF resin thus reducing dependence on fossil fuels.
 This is not used commercially at this time.

 Bakelite, which is one of the first synthetic plastics that was widely manufactured, is a phenol formaldehyde resin.
 It was widely used as a moulding material and appeared in kitchen ware, clear coloured plastic objects such as hair bush handles, decorative boxes and countless other early plastic manufactured items.
 Early telephones were moulded from Bakelite.